James5979/literate-devops-site/content/portfolio/kubernetes/labels.md

 +++
 title = "Labels"
-tags = ["command"]
 draft = false
 weight = 25
 +++

 Labels are key-value pairs associated with Kubernetes objects.
-They allow the classification of objects, e.g. defining organisational structure.
+They allow the classification of objects, e.g. for defining organisational structure, etc.

 List all labels associated with an object: